safety-gear-for-ladakh-bike-trip

 9. Documents & Paperwork:

-• Driving License: Do carry your driving license, make sure it's valid and has your current address.
-An international driving permit is a must if you are a foreign traveller.
+• Driving License: Carry your driving license; make sure it's valid and has your current address.
+An international driving permit is a must if you are a foreign traveler.

-• Identity Proof: Bring any one identity proof like Aadhaar card, passport, voter ID, these will be checked at essential checkpoints and permits.
+• Identity Proof: Bring any one identity proof like an Aadhaar card, passport, or voter ID; these will be checked at essential checkpoints and permits.

 10. First Aid Kit & Medications: